2102ankit/java-oops-practice/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Experiment-2
-Program-1
-Write a class Book with title for the title of book of type String, author for the author’s name of type String, and price for the book price of type double.
+Program-1: Write a class Book with title for the title of book of type String, author for the author’s name of type String, and price for the book price of type double.
 Using constructor define the values for data members.
 Create another class BookDemo with a main() method, which creates a Book titled “Developing Java Software” with authors Russel Winder and price $79.75.
 Prints the Book’s string representation to standard output (using System.out.println).

-Program - 2
-Write a class ‘Student’ with the following specifications:
+Program-2 :- Write a class ‘Student’ with the following specifications:
 Data Members:
 - String studName : Name of student
 - String sid : Unique ID of the student